-- 14. Each CPC shall draw up an annual fishing plan for the catching vessels and traps fishing bluefin tuna in the eastern Atlantic and Mediterranean Sea.
-The annual fishing plan shall identify the quotas allocated to each gear group, when applicable, the method used to allocate and manage quotas as well as the measures to ensure the respect of the individual quotas and rules on by-catch. - 15.
-Any subsequent modification to the annual fishing plan shall be transmitted to the ICCAT Executive Secretary at least 48 hours before the exercise of the activity corresponding to that modification.
+14. Each CPC shall draw up an annual fishing plan for the catching vessels and traps fishing bluefin tuna in the eastern Atlantic and Mediterranean Sea.
+The annual fishing plan shall identify, inter alia, the quotas allocated to each gear group, when applicable, the method used to allocate and manage quotas as well as the measures to ensure the respect of the individual quotas, the open fishing seasons for each gear category and the rules on by-catch.